PetrovicArmin/ecommerce-backend/README.md

     * 5 partitions
     * 2 replicas

+Messages are assigned to partitions in round-robin fashion.
+Second option was designing partitions by change types (INSERT, UPDATE, DELETE).
+But, for example, update can be much more frequent sku operation than insert, or delete.
+That is the reason why we chose round robin design - because partitioning by keys in this case would make our partitions unbalanced (eg. 1000 messages in partition with key 'UPDATE', and 10 messages in 'INSERT' key partition).
 We used 5 partitions on inventory because it is much more frequent operation than other two logging operations.

 In order to put concurrence to work, we made multiple consumers with our docker-compose file.
 Structure of our kafka service with consumers is conceptually shown below: